The figures stated below refer to the “Austrian health interview survey 2019“.

 Physical activity is defined as any bodily movement produced by skeletal muscles that requires energy expenditure – including activities undertaken while working, playing, carrying out household chores, travelling, and engaging in recreational pursuits.
 In the last decade a comprehensive concept of Health-Enhancing Physical Activity (HEPA) has been established, which besides leisure-related physical activities also includes daily physical activity related to occupational and household work as well as a means of transport.
 Specific encouragement of physical activity enables the prevention of illness and discomfort at every age.

-14% of the Austrian population aged 15 and over were found not to perform any work-related physical activities.
-Women were affected slightly more frequently than men (16% vs. 12%).
-About the same number of men (42%) and women (39%) performed lightly exhausting physical activities.
-42% of women and 34% of men executed moderately exhausting physical activities (including domestic work and childcare).
-Predominantly severely exhausting physical activities were done by 13% of men, but only 2% of women.
+Nearly one half of the Austrian female (46%) and male (44%) population aged 15 and over were found not to perform any work-related physical activities.
+About one third performed lightly exhausting physical activities, women with 36% lightly more often than men with 30%.
+Predominantly severely exhausting physical activities were done by 18% of men, but only 6% of women.